fsharp/fsharp.org/guides/apps-and-games/index.md

 redirect_from: "/apps-and-games/index.html"
 ---

-F# executes on a broad range of app and gaming platforms such as  [Android](/use/android/), [iOS](/use/ios/), [Mac OS X](/use/mac/), [JavaScript/HTML5](/webstacks) and [Windows](/use/windows/).
-Its concise syntax, interoperability with .NET libraries, and its ability to manage complexity of components such as state machines, calculation engines, and more make it an ideal tool for many aspects of game and app development.
+F# executes on a broad range of app and gaming platforms such as  [Android](/use/android/), [iOS](/use/ios/), [Mac OS X](/use/mac/), [JavaScript/React/ReactNative/HTML5](/use/html5/) and [Windows](/use/windows/).
+Its concise syntax, interoperability with .NET libraries, and its ability to manage complexity of components such as state machines, calculation engines, and more make it an ideal tool for many aspects of game development.

-In addition, F# has excellent support for managing the server-side of games or apps.
-This provides a compelling story of full stack development with a single language for both client and server.
-See the [Web Programming](/webstacks) and [Cloud](/cloud) section for details of using F# with server-side technologies.
-For example, F# is used on the server-side of one of the largest Facebook social games, as described in [this interview](http://www.dotnetrocks.com/default.aspx?ShowNum=846).
+In addition, F# can be used to implement the server-side of games or apps.
+See the [Web Programming](/webstacks) and [Cloud](/cloud) sections.

 <div class="jumbotron visible-lg calloutBox" id="how-to-add-testimonial">
     <p>This guide includes resources related to app and game programming with F#.
 To contribute to this guide, log on to GitHub, <a href="https://github.com/fsharp/fsfoundation/edit/gh-pages/guides/apps-and-games/index.md">edit this page</a> and send a pull request.</p>